shahidcodes/freecodecamp-ds-and-algorithms.js/linked list.md

 # Linked List (Singly linked)
-Linked list a list like structure where each element typically called node stored two types of data, one is the value and other is ref of next node.
+Linked list a list like structure where each element typically called node stores two types of data, one is the value and other is ref of next node.
 ![linked list image](https://www.geeksforgeeks.org/wp-content/uploads/gq/2013/03/Linkedlist_insert_at_start.png)

 ## Complexities